-In fact, Bryn – with a single ‘n’ – remains fairly common in Wales, appearing in the combined England & Wales Top 500 until just the last few years.
+In fact, Bryn – with a single ‘n’ – remains fairly common in Wales, appearing in the combined England & Wales Top 500 as recently as the late 1990s and early 2000s.

 You can still visit Bryn Myrddin, or Merlin’s Hill, said to be the home of the legendary wizard.
 Or make that prison.
 After Merlin taught his craft to the Lady of the Lake, she trapped him in the hill.

 There’s also Bryn Calfaria, a melody written by William Owen, and used for several hymns.
 (Which means, of course, that unless you’re a church musician, you’re unlikely to recognize this one.)
 It translates to “Calvary Hill.”

 Americans might think first of Bryn Mawr, the college outside of Philadelphia.
 The name translates to “large hill.”
 It came from the surrounding town, which, in turn, was named for the estate of Rowland Ellis.
 A Quaker, Ellis emigrated to the US to escape religious persecution, settling outside of Philadelphia with other Welsh Quakers.
 Eventually the land they settled took the name of Ellis’ former home.

 The college likely gives us the first reason Brynn is often considered a female name in the US.
 The school is one of the Seven Sisters, a women’s college first established in 1865, at a time when higher learning was not readily available to women.
 Could it be that this powerful association colored how we hear the name?

 You might hear also hear Brynn as a surname, sometimes spelled Bryn and Brin.

 With the ‘y’, odds are that it’s still the Welsh word.